IgSokolov/CAN-logger/README.md

 value to a physical unit (p): p = b*f + o
 * labels are tags for these units
 Note that CAN frames not listed in the config file are discarded by the logger.

-Provide the path to your config file as well the name of a CAN interface via CLI:
+Then provide the path to your config file as well the name of a CAN interface via CLI:
 ```
 ./can-logger -p "path-to-config-file" -c "name-of-can-interface"
 ```